Tara VanDerveer becomes winningest women’s basketball coach

 Just as the humble VanDerveer prefers, she broke Summitt’s mark going largely under the radar and with little fanfare given the game took place in California’s Central Valley — about 80 miles from the Bay Area.
 No fans were allowed into Spanos Center, either.

-“I really hope Pat Summit is looking down and saying, ‘Great job Tara, keep it going,’” VanDerveer said.
+“I really hope Pat Summitt is looking down and saying, ‘Good job Tara, keep it going,’” VanDerveer said.
+“I loved coaching against Pat, and we miss her.”

+Tennessee women’s basketball posted a photo of VanDerveer and Summitt on Twitter and a message that read: “1099.
+Pat would be proud.
+Congratulations, Coach VanDerveer!”

 Traveling from Berkeley on Tuesday, Stanford wound up getting caught in traffic due to an accident that delayed the Cardinal’s arrival at the arena by 30 minutes.